balqaasem/stp258-tokens/README.md

 - Depositing and withdrawing balance.
 - Slashing an account balance.
 - Minting and Burning currencies.
+- Expanding and Contracting Supply of Currencies by Serping
 - Fetching prices for currencies.
 ## Acknowledgement & Reference